Free Book Serial!

 This is the first of the Demon Chronicles Retro Diaries.
 It goes back four years to a time when Kevin, Franklin and Marcia first met.
 It is a tricky, terrible mystery wrapped in a series of missed opportunities and spooky connections.
 Some questions about the novel series are answered, but even more are asked, so read the books too!

-Volume I Kindle book at Amazon!
+Volume I at Amazon

 You can download Kindle to any device!